This creates a new creative template for your network. The body of the request is a JSON object with the below fields. Do not specify an Id

 Field Types

 If your template creative requires uploading multiple images, you will need a file Field for uploading the image and a string Field for the image's path.
+The sum of all files uploaded to a single Creative cannot exceed 10 MB—for example, 5 file fields each with a 2 MB image.
 See the example Fields below:

 {